 - Deductible- A predetermined amount you must pay before your insurance will cover any portion.

 - Allowed amount of $1,000.00 with a $2,000.00 deductible = $1,000.00 out of pocket cost

 - Allowed amount of $2,000.00 with a $1,000.00 deductible = $1,000.00 + applicable coinsurance

 - Participating Provider (In-Network)- Provider rendering the service has signed a contract with the insurance company in place including negotiated reimbursement rates for services.
-Patient is responsible for copayment, coinsurance, deductible, non-covered services, and provider agrees to submit claims to the insurer.
+The patient is responsible for copayment, coinsurance, deductible, non-covered services, and the provider agrees to submit claims to the insurer.

-- Non-Participating Provider (Out-Of-Network)- Provider does not have a signed contract with the insurance company and patient is responsible for payment in full for services rendered.
-Provider has no obligation to submit a claim to the insurer.
+- Non-Participating Provider (Out-Of-Network)- Provider does not have a signed contract with the insurance company and the patient is responsible for payment in full for services rendered.
+The provider has no obligation to submit a claim to the insurer.

 Why do I have to pay my copay at every visit?